todo-make-username/data-processing-struct/README.md

 This method takes an assoc array of data and hydrates the object's public properties while also converting the data to the proper types (when it can).
 The property name must match an array key in the incoming array.

 Hydration attributes are pre-hooks into the assigning of the properties.
 They use the incoming value to transform it into something different before assigning it.
 They can also be used as a way to clean the data, and run pre-validation.
 As a bonus, fully chainable.

+Because hydration processes the value before assigning it to the property, you can make properties `readonly` to make the data immutable.

 #### Basic Usage:
 ```PHP